LodLive/LodView/README.md

 ##### Image widget
 Easy access to the image referenced in the resource.

+##### Video and audio widget
+Players for videos and even audio files extracted form the resource.

 ##### Linked LOD resources widget
 To make the context of the viewed resourced even more understandable and to prove the power of the linked data cloud, all connected resources (eg. sameAs) are automatically shown with their title, an image or a map, and an abstract.